November 16, 2016

 The EXERT trial is currently enrolling participants in thirteen cities across the country.
 Participants must be sedentary, between the age of 65 and 89, and have a mild memory impairment.
 The study is a randomized, controlled, clinical trial.
 Therefore, some participants will be assigned to the stretching-balance-range of motion group and others will be assigned high dose aerobic exercise group for eighteen months.
 Both groups will be supervised by YMCA personal trainers.

-Thank you to Dr. Laura Baker for discussing her research.
-If you missed the talk, or would like to hear it again, you can listen to the recording.
-Please consider signing up if you are eligible – the sooner the study is enrolled, the sooner we will know the impact of aerobic exercise on brain health and the prevention of Alzheimer's disease dementia.
+Thank you to Dr. Laura Baker for discussing her research examining the impact of aerobic exercise on brain health and the prevention of Alzheimer's disease dementia.